writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 Things are coming along nicely for our `upcoming conference`_ in Portland, Oregon.
 It’s only 40 days away, and we’re putting together the final touches.

-We’re excited to announce the first set of speakers and a few events before the conference where you can get to know your fellow documentarians.
+We’re excited to announce our Portland speakers and a few events before the conference where you can get to know your fellow documentarians.

 Talks
 -----